NtechSchool/cw-template/CourseworkGuide.md

  Coursework.

 1. ***README.md*** - This is the README (index) file for this coursework.
-2. ***CourseworkGuide.md*** - This is the Guide for the student(s), with general information about the coursework and the procedure for performing the coursework.
+1. ***CourseworkGuide.md*** - This is the Guide for the student(s), with general information about the coursework and the procedure for performing the coursework.
-3. ***TheChallenge.md*** - This is where the challenge for this Courswork is given.
+1. ***TheChallenge.md*** - This is where the challenge for this Courswork is given.
-4. ***CourseworkSubmission.md*** - This is the file to write all answers of questions and challenges given in this Coursework.
+1. ***CourseworkSubmission.md*** - This is the file to write all answers of questions and challenges given in this Coursework.
-1. ***Coursework.md*** -  this is where the work is described.
+1. ***CoursesAndTests.md*** - This is where links to tutorials and self-tests relevant for this Coursework.
-5. ***CoursesAndTests.md*** - This is where links to tutorials and self-tests relevant for this Coursework.
+1. ***src*** - This is the folder where the student put all the source code for the coursework.
-7. ***src*** - This is the folder where the student put all the source code for the coursework.
+1. ***doc*** - This is the folder where the teacher put additional documents for the coursework.
-8. ***doc*** - This is the folder where the teacher put additional documents for the coursework.
+1. ***img*** - This is the folder where the teacher put images for the coursework.
-9. ***img*** - This is the folder where the teacher put images for the coursework.
+1. ***.gitignore*** - Here you can add all files and folders that you want git to ignored and not pushed to GitHub repository.
-6. ***.gitignore*** - Here you can add all files and folders that you want git to ignored and not pushed to GitHub repository.
+1. ***config.yml*** Configuration file for MarkDown to HTML in GitHub-pages.

 ---
 <hr style="background: gray" />